nst/STTwitter/README.md

 ### OAuth Consumer Tokens

 In Twitter REST API v1.1, each client application must authenticate itself with `consumer key` and `consumer secret` tokens.
-You can request consumer tokens for your app on Twitter website: [https://dev.twitter.com/apps](https://dev.twitter.com/apps).
+You can request consumer tokens for your app on Twitter's website: [https://dev.twitter.com/apps](https://dev.twitter.com/apps).

 STTwitter demo project comes with `TwitterClients.plist` where you can enter your own consumer tokens.